joesan/joesan-me/content/posts/misc/nomos-tangente-1.md

 time, research and investment.
 I've got to appreciate NOMOS for putting that effort in coming up an in house caliber.
 Mind it - it is not easy to come up with an in house movement for a company that is relatively young in terms of horologic timescales!

-The NOMOS Tangente has this so called Bauhaus design.
+The NOMOS Tangente has this so-called Bauhaus design.
 Have a look [here](https://en.wikipedia.org/wiki/Bauhaus) of what it represents!
 So to me this kind of Bauhaus design on a watch would mean simplicity and elegance.
 The Tangente stands true to this simplicity and elegance!
 There is not very much happening on this watch.
 Even lettered with a seconds dial located at the 6 '0' clock position.
 This is elegance in simplicity.